Featuring an in-person training seminar on July 9–11, 2025 in New York City

 The application process consists of completing a brief online form.
 Applications will be evaluated on a rolling basis until all spaces have been filled.
 Preference will be given to candidates who are based in the US; non‐US–based candidates are welcome to apply, but they must be able to fulfill their presentation requirements in communities in the US.

-Feedback from the 2023 MOST Fellows included:
+Feedback from the 2024 MOST Fellows

 Check out this New York Times article, What Improv Can Do for Mathematicians, highlighting MoMath’s Mathematics Outreach Seminar and Training (MOST) program.